 1 gained employment with a construction company

-1 is completing SkillUP training online while waiting to begin the Medical Assistant course at Lackawanna College
+1 is completing SkillUP™ training online while waiting to begin the Medical Assistant course at Lackawanna College

 We are in contact with our local CAOs (County Assistance Offices) and they are reviewing referrals.
 We have no new referrals scheduled for the upcoming weeks.